wandb/docs/docs/guides/launch/setup-launch.md

 <!-- Future: Insert image -->

 :::info
 Agents are highly flexible and can be configured to support a wide variety of use cases.
 The required configuration for your agent(s) will depend on your specific use case.
-See the dedicated [LINK] to learn more.
+See the dedicated page for [Docker](./setup-launch-docker.md), [Amazon SageMaker](./setup-launch-sagemaker.md), [Kubernetes](./setup-launch-kubernetes.md), or [Vertex AI](./setup-vertex.md).
 :::

 ### Agent configuration
 Configure the launch agent with a configuration (config) YAML file named `launch-config.yaml`.
 By default, W&B will check for the config file in `~/.config/wandb/launch-config.yaml`.
-You can optionally specify a different directory when you activate the launch agent[LINK].
+You can optionally specify a different directory when you activate the launch agent.

 The contents of your launch agent's configuration file will depend on your launch agent's environment, the launch queue's target resource, Docker builder requirements, cloud registry requirements, and so forth.